Chicken run made of metal with woodchip floor.

 Foxes

-Foxes are clever and agile, and they can be found even in very urban neighbourhoods, and so are a constant threat to chickens.
-They are primarily nocturnal but can hunt during the day if they are particularly hungry.
-Secure your coop with strong, durable materials and ensure it is locked at night.
-Consider installing motion-sensor lights or cameras to deter them.
+Foxes are clever and agile, and they can be found even in very urban neighbourhoods, making them a constant threat to chickens.
+They are primarily nocturnal but can hunt during the day if they’re particularly hungry.

 Cats